Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 For example, you will need to determine which bet sizes both you and your opponent might want to use on different flops or turns.

-Normally speaking, players will run simulations for a popular bet and raise sizes such as 33% of the pot, 60% of the pot, full pot, etc.
+Normally, players run simulations for popular bets and raise sizes, such as 33% of the pot, 60% of the pot, or the full pot.

 Keep in mind that the more decision nodes you add to the game tree, the longer your solve will take, so it’s a good idea to limit those to a few on every street, as suggested by the game tree builder.